goofy2k/express_guestbook/guestbook/README.md

 		Load favicon.ico in /guestbook/public  but refer to it with /favicon.ico.

-Re 6. databese	Did a merge of the "user" app on pages 124 to 132 of "Express in action" with the guestbook app of
+Re 6. database	Did a merge of the "user" app on pages 124 to 132 of "Express in action" with the guestbook app of
 		pages 45 to 49 .
 Moved the guestbook home page from / to /guestbook. it is in index.ejs.
 		The homepage of the database app is in _index.ejs and must be linked to / You need to move the routers from app.js to routes.js.
-		You also need to read pages 132 to and further, for more modifications
+		You also need to read pages 132 to and further, for more modifications Done !
+And all code entered.
+		Need to code yourself the lines that are specific for database access (by MYSQL i.s.o.
+Mongodb/Mongoose)

+		The original code uses Mongoose as an ORM to mongodb.
+An ORM makes a MODEL, i.e. a mapping between datastuctures in your code and the database structure.

+		Sequelize is an ORM for a.o.
+Mysql, BUT it needs the Nodejs module mysql2 i.s.o mysql that I use.
+		I tend to decide to skip the MODEL method and use raw Mysql to get and save the user data.
+		Before I start I will look if there is an ORM for mysql.
+This has the advantage that some other code does not have to be changed!

+		Lets try Sequelize in model/user_mysql.js.
+The mongodb version will stay in model/user.js .